Elaborate the effectiveness of audio-visual media in Development Support Communication activities with special reference to Pakistan setting?

 While everyone seems to be interested in creating high-tech computer generated presentations, the flip chart still continues to be the most effective presentation media of all.
 One should not assume that investing a lot of money in high tech visual aids & equipment will “make” our presentation.
 The best visuals have been and still are the simplest.Whether hand-written or professionally imaged, the flip chart remains one of the most popular means of presenting meeting room information.

-The chalkboard is probably the oldest, most familiar visual aid.
+The chalkboard is probably the oldest in Development Support Communication, most familiar visual aid.
 It has evolved over the years from the standard black or green hard chalk variety to whiteboard that requires the use of liquid markers.
 Information can now be written quietly, in brighter colors, and erased completely with considerably less effort.
 Whiteboards are inexpensive, easy to use, and best suited for small groups where brainstorming sessions or spontaneous illustrations are necessary.

 In the early 19th century scientists took note of a visual phenomenon: A sequence of individual still pictures, when set in motion, can give the illusion of movement.
 These scientists attributed this experience to what they called persistence of vision, whereby the eye retains a visual image for a fraction of a second after the source has been removed.
 The eye’s retention of a visual image, now known as positive afterimage, has long been considered a founding principle of motion pictures, even though its relationship to the perception of motion is still not well understood.